ignyte254/about-ignite254/README.md

 To provide knowledge and guidance on the active and emerging technologies in the tech industry.

 ## Vision
-To provide tech-avenues for growth institutions around under-developed areas.
+To provide tech-avenues for growth in institutions around under-developed areas.